Dr. Bernard Toney

 Keywords: Prehospital, Hemorrhage, Shock, Resuscitation.

 Liszewski AN.
 Prehospital Hemorrhage Resuscitation Best Practices.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2022; 4(3).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.